amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 **Graph.removeVertex**

-Removing a node from the graph it's a little bit more involved.
-We have to check if the node to be deleted is in use as an adjacent node.
+Removing a node from the graph, it's a little bit more involved.
+We have to check if the node to be deleted it's in use as an adjacent node.

 {% codeblock Graph.removeVertex lang:js mark:5,8 https://github.com/amejiarosario/algorithms.js/blob/master/lib/data-structures/graphs/graph.js  Full Code %}
   removeVertex(value) {